Tuesday, March 31, 2020

 Given these important developments that we expect will continue in the present legislative season, we have put together a chart providing a 50-state snapshot of:

 (2) laws that specifically provide relief for past marijuana arrests and convictions, including but not limited to conduct that has been legalized or decriminalized.

 We hope this tool will help people assess the current state of marijuana reform and work to develop more expansive, accessible, and effective record relief.

 Wednesday, March 11, 2020

-The title of this post is the title of this short piece just posted to SSRN authored by Heather Razook concerning a case currently pending before the Ohio Supreme Court.
+The title of this post is the title of this short piece just posted to SSRN authored by Heather Razook concerning a case currently pending before the California Supreme Court.
 Here is its abstract: